evilj0e/evilj0e/README.md

 I prefer to make projects from scratch: to build architecture, to prototype, to collect metrics and work fast.
 Interested in challenging projects in ML.

-At present, I’m a Lead Software Engineer at Stealth startup.
+At present, I’m a Lead Software Engineer at [recraft.ai](https://recraft.ai).

 I launched Youtube channel «[Anton code it](https://www.youtube.com/channel/UCHzF5bfyReSsXy_C6v8_W7g)» with Javascript live coding sessions.
 I share knowledge about JS, discuss my solutions and solutions of my colleagues.